vita-epfl/CrowdNav/README.md

 * Val: environment is the same as train, but RL policy doesn't use epsilon-greedy.
 * Test: environment has some fixed test cases and RL policy doesn't use epsilon-greed.
 #### Trajnet data
-* Train: environment set the pedestrian positions according to the train split of one dataset
+* Train: environment sets the pedestrian positions according to the train split of one dataset
-* Val: environment set the pedestrian positions according to the val split of the same dataset
+* Val: environment sets the pedestrian positions according to the val split of the same dataset
-* Test: environment set the pedestrian positions according to the val split of another dataset
+* Test: environment sets the pedestrian positions according to the val split of another dataset

 ### Evaluation
 The success rate, collision rate and extra time to reach goal are used to measure